onzfonz/comp227/src/content/5/en/part5a.md

 ```

 Implement login functionality to the frontend.
-The token returned with a successful login is saved to the application's state <i>user</i>.
+The token returned with a successful login is saved to the application's state `user`.

-If a user is not logged in, <i>only</i> the login form is visible.
+If a user is not logged in, ***only*** the login form is visible.

 ![browser showing visible login form only](../../images/5/4e.png)